YFMao15/BroswerExtensions/README.md

 # ChromeExtensions
-Some improvisional workouts on chrome extensions
+Some improvisional workouts on chrome extensions, using Manifest V2

-1. SkipYoutubeAds: The extension of skipping youtube advertisements
+1. YoutubeHelper: skip youtube ads